 -

-Come and say hi on email!
+Come and say hi on email or on LinkedIn!
 If you’re a movie fanatic like me, you can follow me on Letterboxd.
 I'm also active on Instagram, see you there!